cmskzhan/helloworld/README.md

 # helloworld
-a test! hello world from Kai, re-learning Java and Python
+a test! hello world from Kai, files for self-reference